 - either p or q; not p; therefore q

 Though these and other developments in logic are interesting in their own right, the Stoic treatment of certain problems about modality and bivalence are more significant for the shape of Stoicism as a whole.
 Chrysippus in particular was convinced that bivalence and the law of excluded middle apply even to contingent statements about particular future events or states of affairs.
 (The law of excluded middle says that for a proposition, p, and its contradictory, not-p, ‘(p or not-p)’ is necessarily true, while bivalence insists that the truth table that defines a connective like ‘or’ contains only two values, true and false.)
-Aristotle's discussion in chapter 9 of On Interpretation of a hypothetical sea battle which either will or will not happen tomorrow has traditionally been taken to deny this.
-(The proper interpretation of Aristotle's position is disputed.)
-He presents the argument that if it is either true or false now that there will be a sea battle tomorrow (and let us suppose for the sake of argument that it is false), then our present deliberation about whether we should go out and fight tomorrow is pointless for it is already true now, whatever we decide, that we won't fight.
-Perhaps there are causal factors at work which will determine this, e.g. we may decide to fight but today's high temperatures will cause the wind to be against us tomorrow.
-On one reading, Aristotle's response to this is to deny the principle of bivalence for future contingent statements: it is now neither true nor false that there will be a sea battle tomorrow.
-Chrysippus apparently could not agree to making such an exception and he may have taken the price of consistency to be a strict causal determinism: all things happen through antecedent causes (Cicero, 38G).
-Above I noted that the Stoics thought that God or designing fire contained within itself the plan of all that is to happen between conflagrations and that it brings this plan to fruition in its action upon matter.
-Viewed in isolation from Stoic logic, this might have seemed arbitrary but clearly it was not.
+Aristotle’s discussion in chapter 9 of On Interpretation of a hypothetical sea battle which either will or will not happen tomorrow has traditionally been taken to deny this.
+(The proper interpretation of Aristotle’s position is in fact disputed by scholars, but that need not concern us here.)
+Aristotle had presented an argument that if it is either true or false now that there will be a sea battle tomorrow (and let us suppose for the sake of argument that it is false), then our present deliberation about whether we should go out and fight tomorrow would be pointless.
+After all, if it is already true now that there will be no battle, then whatever we decide, we won’t fight.
+This kind of reasoning seems to pose a threat to the meaningfulness of deliberation and it is reasoning that proceeds simply from considerations about the nature of propositions and their truth or falsity.
+The Stoic Chrysippus seems to have connected this logically-motivated pathway to fatalism with the question of causal determinism (Cicero, 38G).
+He insisted that if there was motion without a cause, it would mean that some propositions would not be either true or false.
+But in fact, every proposition is either true or false.
+So he concluded that there is no motion without a cause.

-In some ways, the Stoics have an easier time with Skeptical objections than contemporary non-skeptics do.
+In some ways, the Stoics have an easier time with skepticism abut knowledge than contemporary non-skeptics do.
 At bottom what the Stoics are committed to is the two-fold view that it is within our power to avoid falling into error and that there is a kind of impression which reveals to us the world as it really is and which is different from those impressions which might not so reveal the world.
 They are manifestly not committed to defending our ordinary intuitions about the range of knowledge: that most people in fact know most of the things that they and everyone else thinks that they know.
+Recall our observations about the difference between knowledge considered as a system of assents to cognitive impressions that is secure and unshakeable by reason and mere opinion – which may get matters right and may even involve assent to a cognitive impression, but still falls short of knowledge.
+In short, the Stoics set the bar for knowledge very high and were perfectly willing to accept that knowing was the exception, not the rule, in human affairs.
 The only person we can be sure has any knowledge is the Stoic sage and sages are as rare as the phoenix (Alex.
 Aph., 61N).
 Everyone else is equally ignorant.
 This absolute distinction between the wise and the ignorant is a consequence of the Stoic definition of knowledge as the “cognition which is secure and unchangeable by reason” (Arius Didymus, 41H).
-Either one's cognition is like this or it is not.
+Either one’s cognition is like this or it is not.
 By making opinion a kind of ignorance (contrast Plato, Rep V. 474a ff), they do not allow room for an intermediate state between the wise man and all the rest of us.

-If this is so, then the Stoics' position would be somewhat akin to externalist theories of knowledge or justification.
+If this is so, then the Stoics’ position would be somewhat akin to externalist theories of knowledge or justification.
 Externalists insist that an agent might know a proposition or be justified in believing a proposition even when, nonetheless, the evidence for that belief is not subjectively available to the person.
-So, on one early externalist theory of knowledge, it was suggested that an agent might know a certain sort of proposition (e.g. that there is a fireplace here) if their belief that there is a fireplace here was caused by a reliable causal process (e.g. a normal visual system)—and not, e.g., by the interventions of wicked scientists fiddling with the subject's brain.
+So, on one early externalist theory of knowledge, it was suggested that an agent might know a certain sort of proposition (e.g. that there is a fireplace here) if their belief that there is a fireplace here was caused by a reliable causal process (e.g. a normal visual system) – and not, e.g., by the interventions of wicked scientists fiddling with the subject’s brain.
+Annas (1990) explores the possibilities for reading the Stoic view as a proto-externalist one.
+Perin (2005) considers the limitations of this reading.

 So where does this leave the matter?
 If this is the right way to understand the definition of the Stoic cognitive impression, then it would seem that they win their argument with the Skeptics.
 Examples of false impressions that are subjectively indiscernible from clear and distinct, true, ones do not show that there are no cognitive impressions.
 However, the admission that a cognitive impression might be subjectively indistinguishable from a false impression does alter the sense in which the cognitive impression can serve as a criterion of truth.
 Assent to a cognitive impression will guarantee that what you assent to is true.
 But, because cognitive impressions can be indistinguishable from the subject’s point of view from false ones, the Stoics can no longer say that even the sage can be confident that what seems to be a cognitive impression actually is one.
 Thus instead of automatically commanding assent, the cognitive impression (according to later Stoics) commands assent “if there is no impediment” (Sextus Empiricus, 40K), and if it has been successfully “tested” and is “irreversible” (cf. Sextus Empiricus, 69E).
 This means that I should only assent to what seems to me to be a cognitive impression if I have reason to believe that I’m not in a context where deceptive but convincing impressions are possible.
 But the Stoic sage never errs.
 So when will I have absolutely compelling reasons to believe that I’m not presented with a convincing but deceptive impression?
 For these reasons, the Pyrrhonian skeptic Sextus Empiricus argues that the Stoic sage will never assent to any impression.
 In practice, he will suspend judgement, just like the Skeptic does (41C).
 Another suggestion is that the Stoic sage hedges his bets by assenting only to the impression that it is reasonable that there is fireplace here (as Sphaerus did about the pomegranates, 40F).
 In this case it will also be hard to see how he differs from a skeptic who takes ‘the reasonable’ as his criterion (Sextus Empiricus, 69B).